swiss-seismological-service/scrtdd/doc/base/multievent.rst

            --inventory-db inventory.xml \
            --verbosity=3 --console=1

 The inventory can optionally be empty, which is not an issue if the cross-correlation is not enabled.
-However when the cross-correlation is used the implication of having an empty invenory is that rtDD doesn't know the orientation of the sensor components and for this reason the special waveform transformations (rotation to the Transversal/Radial component, L2 norm of the horizontal components) become unavailable and should not be selected in ``profile.myProfile.crossCorrelation.p|s-phase.components``.
-The real componets should be selected instead (e.g. Z, E, N, 1, 2, 3).
+However when the cross-correlation is used there is a restriction on the selection of the componets to be used for P and S (`crossCorrelation.p-phase.components` and `crossCorrelation.s-phase.components`): with an empty inventory rtDD doesn't know the orientation of the sensor components and for this reason the special waveform transformations (rotation to the Transversal/Radial component, L2 norm of the horizontal components) become unavailable and should not be selected.
+Only real componets should be selected instead (e.g. Z, E, N, 1, 2, 3).

 This is an **empty inventory**::